 The Perkins mission is to prepare children and young adults who are blind with the education, confidence and skills they need to realize their potential.

-Perkins consists of five distinct lines of business that collaborate on local, national and global levels that work together every day to change what it means to be blind.
+Perkins consists of four distinct lines of business that collaborate on local, national and global levels that work together every day to change what it means to be blind.